dogweather/forkful/content/en/python/html-and-the-web/parsing-html.md

 weight: 43
 ---

-## What & Why?
-Parsing HTML involves analyzing a webpage's HTML code to extract specific information or elements, a common task for web scraping, data mining, or automating interactions with websites.
-Programmers do it to programmatically interact with or extract data from websites, automate tasks, or test web applications.

 ## How to:
 Python provides powerful libraries like BeautifulSoup and requests for web scraping and HTML parsing.
 To begin, you need to install these libraries if you haven't already: